 Unaudited financial statements lack this testing and certification but will include a statement of net assets, revenues and expenses, and other statements as requested by the organization.

-The costs are variable for each type of financial statement; an independent public accountant’s rates differ between audited financial statements, a review engagement, and unaudited statements.
+The costs vary for each type of financial statement; an independent public accountant’s rates differ between audited financial statements, a review engagement, and unaudited statements.

 All financial statements must include net assets, revenues and expenses, and other statements for the organization’s last two years of annual operations.